gavofyork/entropretty/README.md

 ## Usage

+Just view the `index.html` file in a browser locally.

+## Playing around

 1. Create a new `.js` file with a unique name, for example `foo.js`.
 2. Implement a draw function (see below) and call it something like `drawFoo`.
 3. Put a call to `addSchema("Foo", drawFoo)` at the bottom.
 See below for the additional arguments.